pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-Nemeth Braille support has relied on the open source liblouis library - which recently discontinued its support; it only ever converted MathML to Nemeth/UEB and some German/Dutch/Flamish braille notations and did so quite poorly.
+Nemeth Braille support has relied on the open source liblouis library - which recently discontinued its support; it only ever converted MathML to families of Nemeth/UEB and German/Dutch/Flamish braille notations and it did so quite poorly.

-More importantly, no "lighter" assistive technology supports MathML, i.e., "read aloud" features in smaller helpers, in epub reading applications or voice assistants (Siri et al when reading out web content).
+More importantly, no "light" assistive technology supports MathML, i.e., "read aloud" features in smaller helpers, in epub reading applications or voice assistants (Siri et al when reading out web content).
 This lack of support impacts the largest portion of users,